elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 ---

-### What are some of the drawbacks of using the Bridge pattern?
+### What are some of the disadvantages of employing the Bridge pattern?

 <details>
   <summary>